Universidade Estadual de Campinas

 Brazil is known for its natural beauty, music, talent for sports, and now for its growing economy.
 It is the largest country in South America and the fifth in the world and is the American nation that is compared the most to the U.S. due to its colonial past and racial makeup.
 Study of the Portuguese language has grown worldwide recently, as opportunities for business in and with Brazil have increased significantly.

 Students will take all of their courses in Portuguese because there are only a handful of graduate courses offered in English.
-The graduate courses in English are in the math, human sciences and philosophy, engineering, and economics.
+The graduate courses in English are in the math, human sciences and philosophy, engineering, and economics departments.
 UNICAMP offers a Portuguese for foreigners course during the semester, which is free but has limited availability.
 Students will meet with the Center of Language Studies (CEL) upon arrival and prior to the beginning of the semester.

-Four-year plans and courses in each department are available in the course catalog.
+Four-year plans and courses in each department are available in the UNICAMP course catalog.
 Please keep in mind that Brazil is on the southern hemisphere academic calendar, which is opposite of our academic calendar.
-That means their first semester of the academic year is January-July and the second semester is August-December.
+That means their first semester of the academic year is February-July and the second semester is August-December.

 Additionally, students may also be able to conduct research under the supervision of an English-speaking UNICAMP professor.

 The main campus has three cafeterias where students can purchase food by showing their student ID.
-Daily menus are available online.
+UNICAMP Daily menus are available online.
 Additionally, most schools on campus also have a snack bar or restaurant and there are also neighborhood restaurants.

 The International Office at UNICAMP is an important resource for international students.
 Their website has the academic calendar, information on the Portuguese for foreigners course, additional information about housing, enrollment, and much more.

 UNICAMP runs free shuttle buses within the campus and there are also bike lanes throughout the campus.
-The physical education school offers students sporting activities for a nominal fee.
+The physical education school offers students UNICAMP sporting activities for a nominal fee.
 Additionally, students can use UNICAMP’s sports facilities and there is also a lake next to campus where students go to exercise.

-The Casa do Lago offers a wide variety of cultural activities including daily movies, musical performances, art exhibitions, etc.
+The Casa do Lago offers a wide variety of cultural activities including movies, musical performances, art exhibitions, etc.

 Students should have a minimum 2.75 GPA, and four semesters of Portuguese and have taken coursework related to intended studies.
 Exceptions considered after submission of a petition.